kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 reference in their spec to the `PodGroup` they belong to.
 The `Workload` and `PodGroup` objects are intended to evolve[^2] via  future KEPs to support additional kube-scheduler improvements, such as topology-aware scheduling.

-In 1.36, we redesigned the API in order to clearly decouple Workload API from the runtime PodGroup API.
-The design for this can be found in the design [^4] and the change itself is part of the separate [KEP-5832].
+In 1.36, we redesigned the API in order to clearly decouple the Workload API from the runtime PodGroup API [^4].

-In the updated design, `Workload` represents a static template defining the scheduling hierarchy and policies.
-A separate runtime object. `PodGroup` represents a self-contained runtime scheduling unit (group of pods), encapsulating both the scheduling policy and status. `Pods` reference PodGroup` which is their immediate execution context.
+In the updated design:

+- `Workload` represents a static template defining the scheduling hierarchy and scheduling policy definition that specifies what workload behavior should be applied.
+- `PodGroup` becomes a standalone, self-contained runtime scheduling unit for a group of pods that encapsulates both the scheduling policy and status.
+True workload[^6] owners are responsible for creating PodGroup objects (together with Workload objects).
+PodGroups are expected to be created based on the `podGroupTemplates` defined in the Workload.
+- `Pods` reference `PodGroup` which is their immediate execution context.

 ## Motivation